axibase/atsd/rule-engine/notifications/custom-aws.md

 ## Overview

-The following example demonstrates how to send a message to an [Amazon SQS](https://aws.amazon.com/documentation/sqs) queue using a [`CUSTOM`](custom.md) web notification in the ATSD rule engine.
+The following example demonstrates how to send a signed message to an [Amazon SQS](https://aws.amazon.com/documentation/sqs) queue using a [`CUSTOM`](custom.md) web notification.

+The message is signed with **AWS Signature, v4** implemented in ATSD.
+The implementation enables submitting AWS API requests to **any** AWS service that accepts **AWS Signature, v4**.

-The integration relies on the [Amazon SQS API](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SendMessage.html) `SendMessage` action.
+The example described below invokes the [Amazon SQS API](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SendMessage.html) `SendMessage` action.

 ## Configuration